virtuozzo/cloudscripting-docs/docs/creating-manifest/actions.md

 With the help of actions you can achieve automation of the tasks related to:

 - increasing or decreasing CPU or RAM amount

-- adjusting configs according to specific environment's settings
+- adjusting essential configs

 - restarting a service or a container

-- applying a database patch according to specific environment's settings
+- applying a database patch

 The default workflow for any action execution is the following: